How I Talked My Way Into Another Job

-But now I have these past jobs and titles on my resume now while supervising up to 80 people at a time.
-This all means I don't have to convince someone that I CAN do it.
+Now these past jobs and titles on my resume.
+This means I don't have to convince anyone that I've done it before or actually what I was telling my prospective employer that I CAN do it.
 No need to oversell myself anymore.
 It's all right there.
 Because now I actually HAVE done the job before!

 - Catch Me If You Can Trailer - YouTube